highchair/artinruins-com/_property/ladd-school.md

 ### Current Events

 The site of the former school is mostly razed, with only a few structures remaining.
 New development for the site has not yet taken place.

 ### History

 Visit [theladdschool.com](//theladdschool.com){:target="_blank"}, a comprehensive resource about The Dr. Joseph H. Ladd School, formerly the _Exeter School for the Feeble-Minded_.
 They have photos, a more complete history, and more detailed stories of what went on there.

+#### We support and admire the Weird Island podcast!
+<iframe height="200px" width="100%" frameborder="no" scrolling="no" seamless src="https://player.simplecast.com/b79302ca-936c-4df9-9fc2-ed1be3586845?dark=false"></iframe>

+Visit on the web: [Weird Island Episode 03: Abandoned, The Ladd School](//weird-island.simplecast.com/episodes/abandoned-the-ladd-school)

 ***